kyriosroboticsdev/VADT/README.md

 # VADT.ai
-VEX Robotics Team Analysis and Documentation Tool - One place to analyze, document, and format Vex Robotics stuff.
+VEX Robotics Team Analysis and Documentation Tool - One place to analyze, document, and format everything Vex Robotics.